Artem Metelev: Biography

-In 2017, he was a member of the Organizing and National Preparatory Committees of the XIX World Festival of Youth and Students, In 2018 — deputy head of the directorate for the Year of the Volunteer in the Russian Federation.
+In 2017, he was a member of the Organizing and National Preparatory Committees of the XIX World Festival of Youth and Students, In 2018 – deputy head of the directorate for the Year of the Volunteer in the Russian Federation, in 2024, he became a member of the organizing committee of The World Youth Festival.

-From 2017 to 2021 he became a member of the Civic Chamber of the Russian Federation, deputy chairman of the Commission for Youth Development, Volunteering, Patriotic Education Civic Chamber of the Russian Federation.
+From 20 March 2017 to 19 September 2021 – member of the Public Chamber of Russia, deputy chairman of the Commission Public Chamber of Russia for Youth Development and Volunteering.